Dr Brenda Corcoran

-“In 1999, unscientific evidence provoked fears that the vaccination caused autism, resulting in the MMR vaccine uptake dropping to 69 per cent,” she says.
+“In 1999, unscientific evidence provoked fears that the vaccination caused autism.
+This caused the MMR vaccine in Ireland uptake dropping to 69 per cent,” she says.

-“Then, in the year 2000, there was a very large outbreak in the Dublin area, affecting over 1,600 babies and young children, and resulting in three fatalities.
+“Then, in the year 2000, there was a very large outbreak in the Dublin area.
+This affected over 1,600 babies and young children, and resulting in three fatalities.